multiversx/mx-docs/docs/developers/built-in-functions.md

 ```
 *For more details about how arguments have to be encoded, check [here](/developers/sc-calls-format).*

-## **SetKeyValue**
+## **SaveKeyValue**

-`SetKeyValue` is used to store a given key-value under an address's storage.
-More details and transaction's format are
+`SaveKeyValue` is used to store a given key-value under an address's storage.
+More details and the transaction's format are
 already covered [here](/developers/account-storage).